tenthpenn/wallheardle/README.md

 1. In the `bundle.css` file, go to line 788.
 Here you can change the different accent colors for your game.
 Simply replace the HEX color codes with ones you want.
 2. You are currently reading the `README.md` file.
 Once you no longer need this, you can delete all this text and write whatever information you want to include about this project.
 3. Lastly, share your custom Heardle!

-FYI: I am not a web developer.
-If you find a bug or want to help me write better code for this, DM me on [Instagram](https://instagram.com/emilyomgee) or [Twitter](https://twitter.com/eggtartemily).